rockettheme/docs/Docs/joomla/templates/alerion/demo_module_11.md

 | Status     | Published                                                                         |
 | Access     | Public                                                                            |

+>> The title of this module requires RokCandy in order to appear properly on the screen due to the `[span]` tags present in the **Title** field.
+See the main [RokCandy](../../extensions/rokcandy/rokcandy_use.md#rokcandy-use-in-rockettheme-template-demos) guide for additional instructions.

 ### Custom Output
 Enter the following in the **Custom Output** text editor.